 The Diagnosis Related Groups (DRGs) are a patient classification scheme which provides a means of relating the type of patients a hospital treats (i.e., its case mix) to the costs incurred by the hospital.
-There are currently three major versions of the DRG in use: basic DRGs, All Patient DRGs (AP-DRGs), and All Patient Refined DRGs (APR DRGs).
-The basic DRGs are used by the Centers for Medicare and Medicaid Services (CMS) for hospital payment for Medicare beneficiaries.
+There are currently four major versions of the DRG in use: classic CMS DRGs, Medicare Severity DRGs (MS-DRGs), All Patient DRGs (AP-DRGs), and All Patient Refined DRGs (APR DRGs).
+The classic CMS DRGs (prior to FY 2008) and MS-DRGs (beginning in FY 2008) are used by the Centers for Medicare and Medicaid Services (CMS) for hospital payment for Medicare beneficiaries.
 The AP-DRGs are an expansion of the basic DRGs to be more representative of non-Medicare populations such as pediatric patients.
 The APR DRGs incorporate severity of illness subclasses into the AP-DRGs.
 Since the APR DRGs include both the CMS DRGs and the AP-DRGs, the development of all three versions of the DRGs will be reviewed.